CimeM/CimeM.github.io/_posts/2019-06-10-kiwi-bootcamp.md

     	script: make deploy
 ```

 - Anchors: let you duplicate content in your config.
 You can easily write and anchor and use it in combination with hidden keys.
-You can use hiddenkeys with coma (`.`), and anchors with ampersign (`&`).
+You can use hidden keys with coma (`.`), and anchors with ampersand (`&`).
 See how we used the anchor to inject our code (` <<: *job_deffinition `).
 In our yaml file we had the chance to insert authentication secrets, for our cluster and also to define image name for running jobs.

 ``` yaml
     .job_template: &job_definition  # Hidden key that defines an anchor named 'job_definition'